Music On the Hill concert series

 St. John XXIII Catholic Church: St. Mary site 451 N. Johnson St., City of Port Washington, Wisconsin 53074

-This Friday, August 9th, St. John XXIII’s “Music On the Hill” concert series is pleased to welcome Sheri Masiakowski to the Berghaus Organ along with some friends.
-Donna Hryniewicki will be joining her on flute and Dave Pierce on will be joining in on bassoon.

-This very talented trio of musicians will give a wonderful concert and we hope you will be able to join us this Friday at 12:00 Noon at St. Mary’s church site!
+This Friday, August 30th, for the season finale for the St. John XXIII “Music On the Hill” concert series, we are pleased to welcome Laura Vorwerk on violin and Drew Rutz on organ.
+This talented pair of musicians will be sure to impress with some exciting and beautiful music.
+We wish you all a safe and wonderful Labor Day weekend and hope you will be able to join us at 12:00 Noon at the St. Mary’s church site!

 Info